 The noun anthem - pronounced with the stress on the first syllable and the unvoiced '-th-' of 'think', IPA: /'æn θəm/ - is nowadays largely restricted to labelling the kinds of song used to celebrate national occasions.
 Each country, by and large, has one and only one, which is sung on state occasions, at the start of sporting fixtures, military parades and so on.
 In most countries, the inhabitants are expected to know the words and tune of their own national anthem, and these are often taught in the schools, from primary level.

-- Christian church music adopted the 'call and response' nature of antiphony, dividing certain hymns, psalms and other verses to be sung by the two equal sides of the choir, the decani (or the half of the choir sitting in front of the Dean [Latin: decanus]) and cantoris (the half of the choir sitting in front of the Cantor [Latin, ~ Precentor, 'Director of Singing']).
+- Christian church music adopted the 'call and response' nature of antiphony, dividing certain hymns, psalms and other verses to be sung by the two equal sides of the choir, in the Anglican church known as the decani (or the half of the choir sitting in front of the Dean [Latin: decanus]) and cantoris (the half of the choir sitting in front of the Cantor [Latin, ~ Precentor, 'Director of Singing']).

 - More loosely, in the seventeenth century, critics of English verse began to apply the word, in its debased form anthem, to any song of emotion.
 Though the emotions were predominantly those of "praise or gladness" (OED), several early uses referred to emotions of pain, grief or melancholy.